 Writing

-On a Saturday back in 2003, I pushed my children, ages two and four, in a double stroller down Broadway Avenue in Seattle.
-Up ahead I saw a man in a doorway.
-He lay in a sleeping bag, facing away from the street.
-How did you end up here?
 I wondered.
 Where is your family?
 Will you survive the winter rain?
 I tried to imagine having a paper cup half full of change and that being all that I owned.
 How long would I make it out here?
 I thought of my children living on the street and picked up the pace, hoping they didn’t notice this man curled up on a piece of cardboard.
-But the kids, who saw everything, saw him and asked.
-Now, I had to explain how there were people in this world who had no home to return to and that we were going to respond to this reality by pushing past it.
+But the kids, who saw everything, asked questions.
+Now I had to explain how there were people in this world who had no home to return to, and that we were going to respond to this reality by pushing past it.
 I felt ashamed to be an adult.
 I was supposed to be a role model for my children.
-I was supposed to teach them Please and Thank You and Treat Others with Respect and Kindness and yet here I was passing the doorway as if this person did not exist.
-That was the beginning of their education, their first lesson in how to treat people living on the street.
+I was supposed to teach them Please and Thank You and Treat Others with Respect and Kindness, yet here I was passing the doorway as if this person did not exist.
+That was the beginning of the children’s education, their first lesson in how to treat people living on the street.
 I feel badly and then quickly move along.
-I say it’s a terrible thing and then head into the store to buy dinner.
+I say it’s a terrible thing, and then head into the store to buy dinner.

-“You can do this,” a woman yelled.
+“You can do this!” a woman yelled.
 Seven pairs of arms bent and straightened in a row of pushups.
 Heavy breathing.

-“Hello sir,” a cheerful voice called out.
+“Hello, sir,” a cheerful voice called out.

 Three runners circled the field.
 Beyond them, a handful of resting bodies scattered against the fence line.
 Some were covered in blankets, others with pieces of cardboard.

-I looked up to see a man wearing a ball cap sitting on the bench in the corner of the field, backpack and sleeping bag by his side.
-An overgrown gray beard and dark mustache covered his face but could not hide a growing smile.
+I looked up to see a man wearing a baseball cap sitting on the bench in the corner of the field, backpack and sleeping bag by his side.
+An overgrown gray beard and dark mustache covered half his face but could not hide a growing smile.
 His frayed coat and pants hung loose over his body, covering a slight frame and narrow shoulders.
 When he stood up, he looked to be just over five feet.
 His body type was the same as mine except I was a foot taller.

-“Hello sir,” he waved at me.
+“Hello, sir.”
+He waved at me.

 I gave a nod and kept moving.

-look for reasons to connect with people in the neighborhood: “Nice hat.”
-“Love the color of your coat.”
-“Wow, look at those shoes!”
 Anything to disrupt this feeling of moving through strangers.
 If the man with the beard had been someone in the park who did not appear to be homeless, I would have returned the greeting.
-Today, I picture my cold response to his kindness and the image fills me with regret.

 “He’s only talking to you,” my daughter said one morning on the way to school.

 “What?”
-I said.

 “He’s not saying hello to the others.”
 She pointed to the people crossing the field behind and ahead of us.